st-f4tima/Portfolio/README.md

 # Fatima Pura's Portfolio

 Welcome to the portfolio of **Fatima Pura**, a first-year BS Computer Science student at Batangas State University - Alangilan Campus.
-This portfolio highlights my journey, featuring my background, key projects, technical skills, and ways to connect with me.
+This portfolio highlights my journey, featuring my background, projects, technical skills, and ways to connect with me.

 ### Table of Contents
 - [How to Navigate](#how-to-navigate)